 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company is exposed to credit risk on the accounts receivable from its customers and due from related parties.
 In order to reduce its credit risk, the Company has adopted credit policies which include the analysis of the financial position of its customers and regular review of their credit limits.
-As at January 31, 2024, 100% (2023 - 100%) of the contracted revenues are from two (2023 - four) related companies.
+As at January 31, 2025, Nil% (2024 - 100%) of the contracted revenues are from Nil (2024 - two) related companies.

-As of January 31, 2024, the Company had \$289,482 (2023 - \$158,531) of financial assets carried at amortized cost which were subject to expected credit loss assessment in accordance with IFRS 9.
-The Company has determined \$Nil (2023 - \$Nil) for the allowance for expected credit loss as the full balance (2023 - \$158,531) is due within 12 months.
+As of January 31, 2025, the Company had \$303,315 (2024 - \$289,482) of financial assets carried at amortized cost which were subject to expected credit loss assessment in accordance with IFRS 9.
+The Company has determined \$Nil (2024 - \$Nil) for the allowance for expected credit loss as the full balance is expected to be settled within 12 months (note 25).
 There is no history of default for those debtors.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024